Christie's

 Christie's is a British auction house founded in 1766 by James Christie.
-Its main premises are on King Street, St James's in London, at Rockefeller Center in New York City and at Alexandra House in Hong Kong.
-It is owned by Groupe Artémis, the holding company of François-Henri Pinault.
-Sales in 2015 totalled £4.8 billion (US$7.4 billion).
-In 2017, the Salvator Mundi was sold for $400 million at Christie's in New York, at the time the highest price ever paid for a single painting at an auction.
+Its main premises are on King Street, St James's in London, and it has additional salerooms in New York, Paris, Hong Kong, Milan, Geneva, Shanghai, and Dubai.
+It is owned by Groupe Artémis, the holding company of François Pinault.
+In 2022 Christie's sold US$8.4 billion in art and luxury goods, an all-time high for any auction house.
+On 15 November 2017, the Salvator Mundi was sold at Christie's in New York for $450 million to Saudi Prince Badr bin Abdullah Al Saud, the highest price ever paid for a painting.

 History

 Founding

-The official company literature states that founder James Christie (1730–1803) conducted the first sale in London, England, on 5 December 1766, and the earliest auction catalogue the company retains is from December 1766.
+The official company literature states that founder James Christie (1730–1803) conducted the first sale in London on 5 December 1766, and the earliest auction catalogue the company retains is from December 1766.
 However, other sources note that James Christie rented auction rooms from 1762, and newspaper advertisements for Christie's sales dating from 1759 have also been traced.
 After his death, Christie's son, James Christie the Younger (1773–1831) took over the business.